SuperBench: A Super-Resolution Benchmark Dataset for Scientific Machine Learning: Experiments and Analysis

 \subsection{Evaluation Setup}

-In \texttt{SuperBench}, we define three distinct data degradation scenarios for spatial SR tasks, each designed to model a specific scientific situation: (i) The general CV scenario, which involves bicubic down-sampling.
-This scenario serves as a standard degradation method for SR evaluation in various image processing applications. (ii) The uniform down-sampling scenario, which considers noise in addition to down-sampling, mimicking the experimental measurement process encountered in scientific domains.
+In \texttt{SuperBench}, we define three distinct data degradation scenarios for spatial SR tasks, each designed to model a specific scientific situation: (i) The general computer vision scenario, which involves bicubic down-sampling.
+This scenario serves as a standard degradation method for SR evaluation in various image processing applications. (ii) The uniform down-sampling scenario, which considers noise in addition to down-sampling, mimicking the experimental measurement process in scientific domains.
 This scenario aims to replicate the challenges of accurately reconstructing data from low-fidelity measurements obtained by experimental sensors. (iii) The direct use of LR simulation data as inputs, which is specific to scientific modeling.
 This scenario explores the performance of SR algorithms when provided with LR data generated through simulation processes.
-(We should note that there is a large space of possibilities here, e.g., involving sophisticated spatial and/or temporal coarse-graining of simulations, most of which we will not address here.)

-\textbf{Up-sampling factors.} \ For scenarios (i) and (ii), \texttt{SuperBench} offers two tracks of up-sampling factors: $\times8$ and $\times16$.
-These factors determine the level of up-sampling required to recover the HR details from the degraded LR inputs.
-We consider a scaling factor of $\times$16, motivated by the growing interest in significant up-sampling factors for scientific SR~\cite{gao2021super}.
-For scenario (iii), we specifically test the $\times8$ up-sampling on the cosmology dataset using LR simulation data with a spatial resolution of $256\times256$ as inputs.
+\paragraph{Up-sampling factors.} For scenarios (i) and (ii), \texttt{SuperBench} offers two tracks of up-sampling factors: $\times8$ and $\times16$.
+These factors determine the levels of up-sampling required to recover the HR details from the degraded LR inputs.
+We consider a scaling factor of $\times$16, motivated by the growing interest in significant up-sampling factors for scientific SR~\citep{gao2021super}.
+For scenario (iii), we specifically test the $\times8$ up-sampling on the fluid and cosmology datasets using LR simulation data with a spatial resolution of $256\times256$ as inputs.
 The HR counterparts in this scenario have an exceptionally high resolution of $2048\times2048$, representing the challenges associated with SR tasks in the cosmology domain.